-The safe operating area, when in short circuit mode, is shown in Figure 13.
+The safe operating areas, when in short circuit mode, are shown in Figure 14 through Figure 16, for different switching frequencies.
 Operating points below and to the right of the curve represent safe operation.
+Note that these curves are not valid when the LM22677 is in frequency synchronization mode.